factorhouse/examples/fh-local-flink-table-iceberg/README.md

 ## Lab 8: Flink Table API - Loading Order Events from Kafka into Iceberg

 Deploy a Kafka-to-Iceberg pipeline using Flink's Table API.
-This lab demonstrates how to configure the job, compile it as a shadow JAR, and run it in Docker or Flex.
+This lab demonstrates how to configure the job, compile it as a shadow JAR, and deploy via CLI and Flex.
 Sink table is defined via Spark SQL due to Flink's partitioning limitations.

 ## How to start